-GCC has completed over 325 hours of community service projects ranging from picnic table refurbishing, table/ cabinet making, painting, and park clean-up for various government and non-profit organizations.
-10 picnic tables were made and donated to the local community centers, DNR, Scouts, and CASDA organizations.
+GCC has completed over 1,250 hours of community service projects ranging from making tables, cabinet making, painting, and park clean-up for various government and non-profit organizations.

 Emphasis in case management and interventions on victim impact issues.
-A fundraiser was conducted for Gordon American Legion with over \$405 in funds donated.
-Strong emphasis on collection of funds for restitution, child support, and fines to prepare PIOC for reentry.
+There is also a strong emphasis on collection of funds for restitution, child support, and fines to prepare PIOC for reentry.

 The purpose of the Work Release Program is to successfully reintegrate the men into society by helping them develop job skills, a positive work ethic and self-sufficiency skills.
 Income earned by participants is used to reimburse the State for room, board and transportation.
-Monies also contribute to obligations such as child support and court ordered obligations such as restitution and victim/witness surcharges.
+Monies also contribute to obligations such as restitution and victim/witness surcharges.

 A program that relies on a cognitive-behavioral approach to teach participants strategies for identifying and managing high risk situations related to obtaining and maintaining employment.
 There is a heavy emphasis on skill building activities to assist with cognitive, social, emotional, and coping skill development for the work environment.
-39 PIOC have successful complete the program for FY 23
+24 PIOC have successful complete the program for Fiscal Year 2024.

-GCC in collaboration with the Northwoods Technical College provided a Construction Essential Technical Diploma program for the men.
-The program focused on entry level knowledge in skills required to successful gain employment in the housing construction field.
+GCC in collaboration with the Northwood Technical College provided a Machine Tool Basics Technical Diploma program for the men.
+The program focused on entry level knowledge in skills required to successful gain employment in the manufacturing field.